 Adjustable in 1mm increments up to 8mm, the VitalSleep MAD provides exceptional customization for a boil-and-bite mouthpiece.
 Men’s and women’s sizes are available, and the company offers free exchanges upon request.

-Our first best snoring mouthpiece pick is the VitalSleep, which offers above-average customization for an MAD.
+Our next best snoring mouthpiece pick is the VitalSleep, which offers above-average customization for an MAD.
 The VitalSleep is a boil-and-bite mouthpiece, meaning the top and bottom are padded with malleable thermoplastic material.
 Boil the MAD in hot water, then bite into the thermoplastic to make an impression.
 This ensures the VitalSleep will fit the unique contours of your teeth and gums.
 (Scroll down to the buyer’s guide to see our step-by-step process for preparing and molding a boil-and-bite mouthpiece.)

 In addition to the precise mold, the VitalSleep can be adjusted in 1 millimeter (mm) increments up to 8mm.
 This allows most people to comfortably use the device, regardless of how their lower jaw is shaped.
 A small allen wrench for performing customizations is included with purchase.
 VitalSleep offers a men’s MAD, as well as a device for women that is roughly 10 percent smaller.
 The device is hypoallergenic, and does not contain any latex or bisphenol A (BPA) plastic.